uber/motif/README.md

     // ...
 }
 ```
-In the following, we create an instance of `ChildScope`.
-Behind the scenes, `MainScopeImpl` instantiates an instance of `ChildScopeImpl` - just as we would manually - and returns it via `mainScope.child()`:
+In the following, we receive an instance of `ChildScope`.
+Behind the scenes, `MainScopeImpl` instantiates an instance of `ChildScopeImpl` - just as we would manually - and returns it via `mainScope.child()`.
+Motif knows to do this because it sees that the `ChildScope` class is annotated with `@Scope`:

 ```java
 MainScope mainScope = new MainScopeImpl();